Applied nonequilibrium statistical mechanics - Dr. Astrid S. de Wijn

 In our group, we study and model friction on this basic level.

-Dynamical systems theory, which also forms the foundations of statistical mechanics, therefore is the most promising basis for understanding the mechanics of nanosystems.
+Stochastic thermodynamics and dynamical systems theory are the most promising basis for understanding the mechanics of nanosystems.

 Applied kinetic theory